run-house/runhouse/docs/overview/accessibility.rst

 Every named resource has a name and "full name" at :code:`resource.rns_address`, which is organized into hierarchical folders.
-When you create a resource, you can name= it with just a name (we will resolve it as being in the :code:`rh.current_folder()`) or the full address.
-Resources in the local RNS begin with the ~ folder.
+When you create a resource, you can name it with just a name (we will resolve it as being in the :code:`rh.current_folder()`) or the full address.
+Resources in the local RNS begin with the :code:`~` folder.
-Resources built-into the Runhouse Python package begin with ^ (like a house).
+Resources built-into the Runhouse Python package begin with :code:`^` (like a house).
 All other addresses are in the Runhouse RNS.
 By default, the only top-level folders in the Runhouse RNS you have permission to write to are your username and any organizations you are in.
-The @ alises to your username - for example:
+The :code:`@` alises to your username - for example:

 .. code-block:: python